ekawalec/webcamdarts-lobby-plus/README.md

 * Blacklist
 * Custom

-Each list is configured with comma separated usernames and view style in CSS format.
+Each list can be modified with comma separated playernames and has view style in CSS format.

 Player menus